mui/material-ui/packages/mui-codemod/README.md

   --help     Show help                                           [boolean] --dry      dry run (no changes are made to files)
                                                 [boolean] [default: false]
+  --parser   which parser for jscodeshift to use.
+                                                [string] [default: 'tsx']
   --print    print transformed files to stdout, useful for development
                                                 [boolean] [default: false]
   --jscodeshift                                  [string] [default: false]